-ASSOCIATE RABBI ARI ISENBERG-GRZEDA
+RABBI ARI ISENBERG-GRZEDA

 Rabbi Ari Isenberg-Grzeda joined the leadership team at Temple Israel Center as its Associate Rabbi in 2015.
 Ari’s passion for the pulpit emerged at an early age in his hometown of Montreal, Quebec.
 Ari is dedicated to pastoral work, community leadership, and creating meaningful, sacred moments in the lives of his congregants.